-We are pleased to announce a new, virtual short course that will provide a non-technical introduction to concepts in causality for researchers in a wide range of clinical and social-science fields.
-In just two half-days, top experts from the University of Pennsylvania and Rutgers University will cover a variety of foundational topics, grounded in real-world applications.
-Attendees should have a basic understanding of statistical regression modeling.
+This past June, we had a new, virtual short course that provided a non-technical introduction to concepts in causality for researchers in a wide range of clinical and social-science fields.
+In just two half-days, top experts from the University of Pennsylvania and Rutgers University covered a variety of foundational topics, grounded in real-world applications.
+Attendees had a basic understanding of statistical regression modeling.

 |9:00 - 9:30 am||A brief history of causality||Dylan Small, PhD|

 |9:30 - 11:30 am||Basic concepts: association versus causation, confounding, directed acyclic graphs, potential outcomes framework, average causal effect|

 |11:30 - 1:00 pm||Heterogeneity of treatment effect, mediation||Jason Roy, PhD|

 |9:00 - 10:30 am||Propensity scores: Matching, inverse probability of treatment weighting (IPTW)||Andrew Spieker, PhD|